 Sometimes, limb-sparing surgery can disrupt the function of the lymph vessels, which are tube-like structures that carry lymph fluid throughout the body, helping to fight infection.
 Damage to these vessels can cause a build-up of lymph fluid in the arms or legs, a condition called lymphedema.

-After an evaluation by a Rusk Rehabilitation physician, he or she can prescribe therapy for lymphedema as well as education about preventing the condition and early warning signs, such as aching, tingling, or a feeling of fullness in the arms, hand, legs, or feet.
+After an evaluation, a Rusk Rehabilitation doctor can prescribe therapy for lymphedema as well as education about preventing the condition and early warning signs, such as aching, tingling, or a feeling of fullness in the arms, hand, legs, or feet.
 Our physical therapists use several techniques to help manage the condition.

 After you are discharged from the hospital, a Rusk Rehabilitation doctor can prescribe a rehabilitation program that provides you with the skills you need to participate in activities at home, work, school, and in the community.
 Programs focus on building strength and coordination and increasing activity levels.